TIBCOSoftware/snappydata/docs/reference/command_line_utilities/store-launcher.md

 # Command Line Utilities

-Use the *snappy* command-line utility to launch SnappyData utilities.
+Use the *snappy* command-line utility to launch TIBCO ComputeDB utilities.

-To display a full list of snappy commands and options:
+To display a full list of Snappy commands and options:

 ```pre
 ./bin/snappy --help